Making disks available on your own machine

 umount -lf

-; see the command man page for more information
+; see the manual page for the

 umount